 But the real threat comes from the truly sinister side of catfishing.
 Social engineers use catfishing as a method to gain access to personal information and finances.
 The most popular method of catfishing is through an online relationship.
 Victims are often harassed and repeatedly asked to send money.
 Each year threat actors and social engineers use catfishing to defraud victims of nearly 200 million dollars.

 But the greatest threat comes from the risk to physical safety.
 Sexual predators use catfishing to lure children and adults into face to face meetings.
 Victims are then physically assaulted or even kidnapped as a result.
-Human traffickers often use catfishing as a ruse to kidnap the victim.
+Human traffickers use catfishing as a ruse to kidnap the victim.
 Extortion is also another possible motive for using catfishing.

 How you can protect yourself